darkrenaissance/darkfi/doc/src/arch/tx_lifetime.md

 from zcash.
 A payment transaction has a number of _inputs_ (which are coins being burned/spent), and a number of _outputs_ (which are coins being minted/created).
-An explanation for the ZK proofs for this scheme can be found in the Zkas section of this book, under Sapling.
+An explanation for the ZK proofs for this scheme can be found [here](../zkas/examples/sapling.md) under the Zkas section of this book.

 In code, the structs we use are the following: